MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/modern-auth-for-office-2013-and-2016.md

 > [!NOTE]
 > For tenants created **before** August 1, 2017, modern authentication is turned **off** by default for Exchange Online and Skype for Business Online.

-Select the links below to see how Office 2013, Office 2016, and Office 2019 client authentication works with the Microsoft 365 services depending on whether or not modern authentication is turned on.
+Select the links below to see how Office 2016 and Office 2019 client authentication works with the Microsoft 365 services depending on whether or not modern authentication is turned on.

 - [Exchange Online](modern-auth-for-office-2013-and-2016.md#BK_EchangeOnline)